atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 few years later (Fedora 9) and then removed once again during the big Anaconda rewrite.

 I've spent my time working extensively on RHEL 5 battling with multi-lib issues, SELinux denials and generally making the 5 family less rough.
-Because I was still onboarding I generally worked on everything I could get my hands on and also did some work on RHEL3-U9 (latest release before EOL) and some RHEL4-U6 testing.
+Because I was still on-boarding I generally worked on everything I could get my hands on and also did some work on RHEL3-U9 (latest release before EOL) and some RHEL4-U6 testing.